How does this board perform on the ocean?

 We think normally max weight for a single person is always lower than the max payload.

-You can check the video on our social channel for two people paddle on our board.
+You can check the video on our social channel for two people paddling on our board.

 That should give you a reference.